-The identification of such mutations in these databases could enable, if patient identification or feedback to patients is permitted:
+The identification of such mutations in these databases could enable, if patient identification or feedback to patients is permitted61:

-- either to reclassify as benign a previously identified deleterious mutation (and thus allow to try and identify another mutation as being the actual deleterious one in this patient); - or to identify a Marfan patient (and possibly, if necessary, to warn a participant in one of these projects who does not know that he or she is affected by the syndrome and advise of the precautions he or she should consider); - or to identify an individual who should be affected by Marfan symptoms but who does not present any (strong) symptoms and who could possibly be naturally protected from the damages of a deleterious mutation of FBN1 by the action of modifier genes.

-In this last hypothesis, the objective would be to try to obtain access to the FASTQ file of this patient whose genome has already been sequenced in order to be able to add it to the cohort at a lower cost (Constant for the genomic database + possibly Constant for the phenotypic database).
-In the ideal hypothesis it would be possible to recontact the individual concerned to invite and obtain their consent to participation in the study).

-21. Call for new participants already genetically diagnosed.
+- either to reclassify as benign a previously identified deleterious mutation (and thus allow to try and identify another mutation as being the actual deleterious one in this patient); - or to identify a Marfan patient (and possibly, if necessary, to warn a participant in one of these projects who does not know that he or she is affected by the syndrome and advise of the precautions he or she should consider); - or to identify an individual who should be affected by Marfan symptoms but who does not present any (strong) symptoms and who could possibly be naturally protected from the damages of a deleterious mutation of FBN1 by the action of modifier genes62. - In this last hypothesis, the objective would be to try to obtain access to the FASTQ file63 of this patient whose genome has already been sequenced in order to be able to add it to the cohort at a lower cost (in the ideal hypothesis it would be possible to recontact the individual concerned to invite and obtain their consent to participation in the study). - 23.
+Call for new participants already genetically diagnosed.
 The second approach to cohort expansion is to extend, if necessary (i.e., if the original cohort would not have identified any modifier/protector genes), the cohort beyond 101 individuals by identifying other prospective genetically diagnosed participants with characteristics that would potentially identify the protective gene action in them.